-- Parent Night/Parent-Teacher interviews for 2024 in Term 2. - Marks and feedback for individual assessments are available on SEQTA Learn and SEQTA Engage. - Teachers will either phone or send direqt messages (through SEQTA) or emails to parents when concerned about the academic progress of a student or to commend them for improvement or high achievement.
+- Parent Night/Parent-Teacher interviews for 2025. - Marks and feedback for individual assessments are available on SEQTA Learn and SEQTA Engage. - Teachers will either phone or send direqt messages (through SEQTA) or emails to parents when concerned about the academic progress of a student or to commend them for improvement or high achievement.